asuratos/artisoc-traffic-model2018/README.md

 * Asocial

 Asocial (apathetic) cars do not pay attention to their effect on the other cars on the road.
-They change lanes whenever they seen an opportunity to speed up, ignoring cars behind them.
+They change lanes whenever they see an opportunity to speed up, ignoring cars behind them.

 All cars attempt to accelerate to their ideal speed whenever possible.
-If a car is in the "recovering" state, their acceleration is reduced to 25% *(arbitrary value)*
+If a car is in the "recovering" state, their acceleration is reduced to 50% *(arbitrary value)*

 ## Stop lights